MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Parameters.md

 ## SHORT DESCRIPTION
-Describes how to work with command parameters in  Windows PowerShell�.
+Describes how to work with command parameters in  Windows PowerShellï¿½.

 ## LONG DESCRIPTION